Here are some common questions people have about finding low-cost health insurance.

 Next, find out when you can enroll.
 You may have to wait for a special enrollment period.

 I buy my own insurance and have trouble paying for it.
-Will it be more affordable starting in 2014?
+Will it be more affordable now?